 From Christmas holiday lightings to tailgate parties for your favorite Arizona sports team, there's something for everyone to do in Phoenix this December.

 With the weather in Phoenix remaining above freezing for most of the month of December, the city's streets come alive for festivals and special events throughout the month.

-Every Monday, rain or shine, you can also take a casual, social yet self-guided three-mile walk around downtown Phoenix for "Meet Me Downtown," which starts at CityScape, Downtown Phoenix—check out our guide for more information.
+Every Monday, rain or shine, you can also take a casual, social yet self-guided three- to five-mile walk around downtown Phoenix for "Meet Me Downtown," which starts at CityScape, Downtown Phoenix on November 19, 2018.